ComponentKitchen/Composable/README.md

 Instead the Mixin's `messages` and the Base `messages` are merged.

-* The `compositionRules` dictionary is itself composed along the prototype chain, so that different levels of the class/mixin hierarchy can contribute default composition rules.
+* The `compositionRules` dictionary is itself composed along the prototype chain, so that different classes/mixins can contribute default composition rules.

 * When composing a mixin onto a prototype chain, any composition rules defined on the mixin supersede default composition rules defined along the prototype